 5.1.7 Recommendation of additional administrative sanctions (SCED to review for possible violations of the Student Conduct Code).

+5.2 LEVELS OF OFFENSES AND RECOMMENDED SANCTIONS

+Academic penalties within the course can range from oral reprimand to failure of the course, depending on the severity of the academic integrity violation.
+The recommendations below are provided to allow for equitable sanctions across campus for all students and to help ensure sanctions are proportional to the level of offense and the weight of the assessment tool to the course grade.
+Differentiation of levels of offenses helps to ensure consistency and equality of sanctions in response.

+Levels of offenses:

+5.2.1 Minor offense: minor infractions or infractions on minor assignments with lower weight minor OR minor actions of plagiarism or cheating without clear evidence of intent to gain unfair advantage.

+Recommended Sanction for Minor Offense: oral reprimand; repetition of the assignment; and/or lower grade on the evaluation instrument.

+5.2.2 Moderate offense: moderate actions of plagiarism or cheating without clear evidence of intent to gain unfair advantage.

+Recommended Sanction for Moderate Offense: failure on the evaluation instrument and/or reduction in course grade.

+5.2.3 Major offense: premeditated or planned plagiarism or cheating with clear evidence of intent to gain unfair advantage.

+Recommended Sanction for Major Offense: failure on the evaluation instrument, reduction in course grade, and/or failure in the course.

 5.3 ADMINISTRATIVE SANCTIONS

 As stipulated in California State University’s Student Conduct Process, violations of the Student Conduct Code (Title 5 of the California Code of Regulations Section 41301), including cheating or plagiarism in connection with an academic program, may warrant expulsion, suspension, probation, or a lesser sanction.
 Administrative action involving academic dishonesty shall be the responsibility of SCED.
 SCED will review reports from faculty to determine if additional administrative actions are needed and respond accordingly.
 SCED shall further respond to repeat violations as documented by the centralized reporting database.
-1098
+For definitions of administrative action sanctions, reference Executive Order 1098 addressing Student Conduct Processes

 SCED shall notify faculty members when action has been taken.
 It shall maintain a record of students who have been reported for violating the Academic Integrity Policy.